kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md

 \(i\) The name and address of each person having a financial interest therein and the nature and extent of that interest.

-\(ii\) The name and address of each person employed or who will be employed in a management position described in §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md#§119.65   Management personnel required for operations conducted under part 121 of this chapter.|§119.65]] and 119.69, as applicable.
+\(ii\) The name and address of each person employed or who will be employed in a management position described in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md#§119.65   Management personnel required for operations conducted under part 121 of this chapter.|§§119.65]] and 119.69, as applicable.

 \(c\) In addition, each applicant for the original issue of an operating certificate under paragraph (a) of this section must submit with the application a signed statement showing—